jeppestaerk/traefik-xff-to-xrealip/README.md

-# traefik-xff-to-xrealip
+# 🎯 Traefik X-Real-IP from X-Forwarded-For Plugin

-A [Traefik](https://traefik.io) plugin that sets the `X-Real-Ip` header based on a **configurable IP address** (by index/depth) in the `X-Forwarded-For` header.
-By default, it uses the first IP.
+A [Traefik](https://traefik.io) plugin that intelligently sets the `X-Real-Ip` header by selecting a **configurable IP address** (by index/depth) from the `X-Forwarded-For` header.
+By default, it uses the first IP, ensuring your backend services see the correct client IP, even behind multiple proxies! 🚀

 ## 🔧 What It Does

 For incoming requests, this plugin:

-- Looks for the `X-Forwarded-For` header.
+-   🕵️‍♂️ Looks for the `X-Forwarded-For` header.
-- Splits the header value by commas to get a list of IP addresses.
+-   🔪 Splits the header value by commas to get a list of IP addresses.
-- Extracts an IP from this list based on the configured `depth` (index).
+-   🎯 Extracts an IP from this list based on the configured `depth` (index).
 Defaults to `depth: 0` (the first IP).
-- Overwrites `X-Real-Ip` with that value if the depth is valid for the list of IPs.
+-   ✍️ Overwrites `X-Real-Ip` with that value if the depth is valid for the list of IPs.

-## 🧪 Example
+## 🧪 Examples

 ### Default Behavior (depth: 0)